Want to learn more about (Inactive) Symptoms: Yellow brown crust (Peat Mold)

-Peat mold (and mold in general) develops in moist, humid conditions such as a well-watered house plant soil, particularly if the airflow around that plant is poor.
-If you see this mold, it may be an indication that the soil is staying too moist for long periods of time.
-This is another reason why it's important not to overwater your plants.
-As much as the mold itself isn't usually harmful, overwatering can cause a lot of damage.
+It may be an indication that the soil is staying too moist for long periods of time.
+So it's important not to overwater your plants.
+The mold itself isn't usually harmful, but overwatering can cause a lot of damage.

 This type of mold only develops in decaying organic material, like peat, which is where it gets its name.
 You don't need to worry about it spreading onto your living plants.